nicholasA113/startup/README.md

 [My Notes](notes.md)

 Not really sure what my startup will be yet, but this is to make sure I understand how to use git.
+Now (hopefully) this change will be reflected in VS code.

 > [!NOTE]